- Ph.D. in Energy, Environmental & Chemical Engineering, Washington University in St. Louis, 2015

 - Miller Institute for Basic Research, Postdoctoral Fellow, University of California, Berkeley, 2015-2018

 Jessica’s research interests include functionalized composites, surface chemistry, and targeted removal and recovery of wastewater constituents.
-Dr. Ray is interested in a holistic and fundamental understanding of mechanisms governing composite performance from conceptualization to application, as well as ways to incorporate these new adsorbents into existing wastewater treatment infrastructure.
-Current research projects include selective removal of recalcitrant perfluoralkyl substances from wastewater, and design of inexpensive modified adsorbents for stormwater treatment during aquifer recharge.
+Dr. Ray is interested in a holistic and fundamental understanding of mechanisms governing composite performance from conceptualization to application, as well as ways to incorporate these new composite materials into existing wastewater treatment infrastructure.
+Current research projects include selective removal and destructive treatment of recalcitrant perfluoralkyl substances from groundwater, and design of inexpensive engineered geomedia for urban stormwater contaminant removal during aquifer recharge.

 Honors & awards

-- University of California, Berkeley; Miller Institute for Basic Research Postdoctoral Fellowship; 2015; $225K
+- Miller Institute for Basic Research Postdoctoral Fellowship: University of California Berkeley, 2015

 - Science to Achieve Results (STAR) Graduate Fellowship: Environmental Protection Agency, 2012

 A list of 1,000 inspiring Black scientists published by Cell Mentor in December 2020 includes CEE assistant professor Jessica Ray.